Learning Compact Boolean Networks: Experiments

+\textbf{The Paradox of Channel Visibility. } To isolate the convolution contribution from channel visibility, we compare our method (582K model) and TreeLogicNet (874K model) under matched channel-visibility conditions.
+As shown in \cref{fig:matched_visibility_treelogic}, our smaller model consistently outperforms TreeLogicNet across all channel visibilities.
+This supports the advantage of connection-learned single-operation kernels over hard-coded Boolean-tree kernels.
+Since TreeLogicNet uses a hard-coded Boolean-tree kernel, applying our connection-learning strategy to it would require a substantial redesign.
+We therefore cannot further match connection learning across these two architectures.

-\paragraph{The Paradox of Channel Restriction} We conduct an extensive study on the effect of limiting the number of channels seen by each convolutional kernel here. \cref{fig:ablation_chn} shows the effect of limiting the number of channels accessible to each kernel on \cifar with our medium model.
-We find a similar conclusion as in \citet{petersen2024convolutional}: limiting the number of accessible channels improves performance significantly.
-In particular, restricting each kernel to see only one channel achieves the best accuracy, 4.56\% higher than seeing all channels (69.46\% vs 64.90\%).
-This phenomenon leads to a direct paradox: restricting the visible channels to one means that composition of convolutional layers can no longer mix information across channels.
-Intuitively, this should have hurt the performance instead.
-We hypothesize that this is due to the destructive effect of thermometer encoding on natural images.
-As visualized in \cref{app:thermo_effects}, thermometer encoding breaks the complementary information across channels in natural images, sometimes even completely removing the information in some channels.
-This might lead to interference across channels when multiple channels are seen by the same kernel.
-Therefore, a better input encoding scheme that preserves cross-channel information might allow efficient information composition across channels and further improve the performance of convolutional Boolean networks.
-We leave further exploration of this paradox to future work.
+This study reveals a paradox of channel visibility.
+Consistent with \citep{petersen2024convolutional}, limiting the number of accessible channels substantially improves performance on \cifar.
+In particular, restricting each kernel to one channel achieves the best accuracy, 4.56\% higher than using all channels (69.46\% vs. 64.90\%).
+This is surprising because one-channel visibility prevents convolutional layers from mixing information across channels.
+We hypothesize that the effect arises from thermometer encoding on natural images.
+As visualized in \cref{app:thermo_visual}, thermometer encoding can break complementary cross-channel information and sometimes removes information from some channels almost entirely.
+This may cause interference when a kernel aggregates multiple channels.
+An input encoding that preserves cross-channel information may therefore enable more effective channel mixing and further improve convolutional Boolean networks.
+To further test this hypothesis, we repeat the channel visibility experiments on \mnist in \cref{app:mnist_channel_visibility}, where thermometer encoding degenerates to one-hot encoding and thus does not break cross-channel information.
+The result shows that channel restriction does not improve performance on \mnist, which supports the hypothesis.